 Should you add Yoga and Pilates in the workplace?
 Do you want to help your workforce feel more valued?
 Even when they're working from home? yes absolutely!
 Let's dive in and see the top 3 reasons to add yoga and pilates in the workplace:

-In today’s COVID-19 pressured environment and our busy lifestyles, we know that everyone is trying to fit as much into their hectic schedules as possible.
+In today’s health conscious environment and our busy lifestyles, we know that everyone is trying to fit as much into their hectic schedules as possible.
 Juggling family commitments, workloads and relationships all take priority.
 These can be completely time-consuming, leaving us with little or no time for ourselves.
 Yet we all know the phrase “ Place your mask on and breathe deeply, before helping others”

 Take this phrase out of the context of airplane travel and apply it to life, in particular our work life.
 It highlights the fact that, if we take good care of ourselves first, we can in turn perform our tasks better.
 We can function well and so be more productive.
 This is the headline of why we should add Yoga and Pilates in the workplace, but there are far more benefits:

 Top 3 Reasons To Add Yoga And Pilates In The Workplace

 In 2020, of British adults in employment – a staggering 79% commonly experience work-related stress.
 This makes work-related stress the most common form of stress in the UK.
 Compared to 59% in 2018 – data from the 2020 Workplace Stress Survey carried out by Perkbox reveals that work-related stress is on the rise.

 It’s well documented that the pressure of work creates stress and anxiety.
 Statistics from the Health And Safety Executive show that 17.9million working days were lost due to work-related stress, depression, and anxiety in 2019-2020.
 This number is only growing due to the ongoing restrictions imposed by COVID-19.